 Skip to Content

 SHOW THE PEOPLE.
-The purpose of presidential debates are for candidates to share their standing on issues concerning the nations and is a chance for citizens to align themselves with a candidate.
-However, the quality presidential debates in recent years has declined and it's purpose lost.
+The purpose of presidential debates are for candidates to share their stance on issues concerning the nation and is a chance for citizens to align themselves with a candidate.
+However, the quality presidential debates in recent years has declined and it's purpose, lost.

 SHOW THE PEOPLE.
-The purpose of presidential debates are for candidates to share their standing on issues concerning the nations and is a chance for citizens to align themselves with a candidate.
-However, the quality presidential debates in recent years has declined and it’s purpose lost.
+The purpose of presidential debates are for candidates to share their stance on issues concerning the nation and is a chance for citizens to align themselves with a candidate.
+However, the quality presidential debates in recent years has declined and it’s purpose, lost.

 Lani Ngonethong